 Azure Functions have different pricing options, but namely the “Consumption Plan” and “Premium Plan”.
 You can only set up private connections between an On-premise server in the Premium Plan, which is too expensive for a company their size (±1500 euros a month) so the consumption plan was preferred.
 To get around the limitation set by Microsoft, the data needed to be relayed from an external location to the On-premise server.
 This external pc should have two virtual machines.
 One running a public REST API and the other a VPN server.
 Encrypted data can be sent from an Azure function to this REST API, which sends it to a Queue stored in a shared drive between the two VMs.
 The other VM can dequeue messages and send them to the on-premise VPN Access Point through a P2S VPN gateway.

-When the data is received on the On-Premise Server it is decrypted and stored in a MySQL database where a PowerBI tool can access it.
+When the data is received on the On-Premise Server, it is decrypted and stored in a local SQL server where analytical tools can access it.

 I have insisted multiple times that this solution is not secure, as anybody can make calls to the REST API.
 Although you can set up basic security measures with AuthO, this is by far less secure than directly having an P2S VPN connection.
 Votexa said they wanted a solution as cheap as possible, without any regards to security.